 HOLY INNOCENTS' DAY

-That little urchin with the gold-red hair (whom I have just watched toddling past my house), she shall not be lopped and lamed and altered; her hair shall not be cut short like a convict’s.
+That little urchin with the gold-red hair (whom I have just watched toddling past my house), she shall not be lopped and lamed and altered; her hair shall not be cut short like a convict's.
 No; all the kingdoms of the earth shall be hacked about and mutilated to suit her.
 The winds of the world shall be tempered to that lamb unshorn.
-All crowns that cannot fit her head shall be broken; all raiment and building that does not harmonise with her glory shall waste away.
+All crowns that cannot fit her head shall be broken; all raiment and building that does not harmonize with her glory shall waste away.
 Her mother may bid her bind her hair, for that is natural authority; but the Emperor of the Planet shall not bid her cut it off.
 She is the human and sacred image; all around her the social fabric shall sway and split and fall; the pillars of society shall be shaken and the roofs of ages come rushing down; and not one hair of her head shall be harmed.

 'What's Wrong with the World.'